sodev/SDHTTPRequestOperation/README.md

 ##Usage
 SDHTTPRequestOperation is a subclass of AFHTTPRequestOperation, it allows you to specify an AFOAuthCredential and the oAuth URL and have the request perform the authentication loop before completing the request

-# you need to overwrite the kClientID and kSecretCode constants in the SDHTTPRequestOperation.m
+NOTE: you need to overwrite the kClientID and kSecretCode constants in the SDHTTPRequestOperation.m

 ##Example